Mattjesc/GPU-Accelerated-FAP/README.md

 - Thanks to NVIDIA for the CUDA Toolkit and cuFFT library.
 - Thanks to the Google Test team for the testing framework.

-## Contact

-For any questions or feedback, please open an issue on the GitHub repository.